Mortuary cult

-A mortuary cult (also called funerary cult and death cult) is a ceremonial and religious form of a cult fostered over a certain duration of time, often lasting for generations or even dynasties.
-It concerns deceased peoples kept in the memories of their bereaved members, mostly family members or loyal servants.
+A mortuary cult (also called a funerary cult or death cult) is a ceremonial and religious form of a cult fostered over a certain duration of time, often lasting for generations or even dynasties.
+It concerns deceased people kept in the memories of their bereaved, mostly family members or loyal servants.

 Forms of mortuary cults

-The most common form of a mortuary cult is a tomb with gravestone, which is visited by the bereaved frequently.
+The most common form of a mortuary cult is a tomb with gravestone which is visited by the bereaved frequently.
 A further, well known, form of a mortuary cult is a shrine with a picture or bust of the deceased, which is also visited and cared frequently.
-The Japanese Shintō-cult is well known for its memorial shrines erected for mortuary cults.
+The Japanese Shintō religion is well known for its memorial shrines erected for mortuary cults.
 Another, more unusual, form of mortuary cult is an urn with ash, deposed at the home of the yet-living bereaved.
-Especially ancient cultures are known for their mortuary cults, because they left behind extraordinary memorials, which were used for mortuary cults during the epoques in which they were created.
+Especially ancient cultures are known for their mortuary cults, because they left behind extraordinary memorials, which were used for mortuary cults during the epochs in which they were created.